ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you identify a bug, have a suggestion for enhancement, or a question specific to one package, you can report an issue on GitHub.
-For example, if you are following the :doc:`/Tutorials` and come across an instruction that doesn't work on your system, you can report an issue in the `ROS documentation repository <https://github.com/ros2/ros2_documentation/issues>`__.
+For example, if you are following a :doc:`tutorial </First-Steps>` and come across an instruction that doesn't work on your system, you can report an issue in the `ROS documentation repository <https://github.com/ros2/ros2_documentation/issues>`__.

 You can report code issues in the ROS repository for the package where the error occurred.
 This is generally the last file listed in the stack trace.